DHTMLX/gantt-docs/data/desktop/styling_guide.md

 ###Scale cells

-It is also possible to style the cells of the scale via the **scale_cell_class** template.
+It is also possible to style certain cells of the scale via the **scale_cell_class** template.
 For example, you can color particular days of the timeline area:

 ~~~js
 gantt.templates.scale_cell_class = function(date){